 Unfortunately, everything you've heard about local trains in Mumbai is probably true.
 They are extremely overcrowded, the doors constantly have passengers hanging out of them and never close, and people even travel sitting on the train roof.
 Do injuries occur?
 All the time!
 It's a common occurrence for passengers to fall out of, or get pushed out of, trains in Mumbai.

 The Mumbai local train network has three lines -- Western, Central, and Harbour -- which deposit commuters into the city.
 The trains themselves have separate carriages for women and disabled passengers.
 There are also first class carriages but they aren't any more luxurious than the other carriages.
 The higher price of tickets... merely keeps the majority of travelers out, therefore providing more space.

 Want to try riding the Mumbai local?
-If you travel during non rush hours, it's not as bad as you'd expect.
+If you travel during non-rush hours, it's not as bad as you'd expect.
 Plus you'll be guaranteed a fascinating glimpse into what makes Mumbai tick.
-This guide on how to ride the Mumbai local will help get your on your way.
+This guide on how to ride the Mumbai local will help get you on your way.

 Read More: Mumbai's Landmark InfrastructureContinue to 4 of 11 below.

 04 of 11

 The offices of Mumbai's main business districts are located in and around Nariman Point and Cuffe Parade, in south Mumbai, and also Bandra (particularly the Bandra Kurla Complex), and Andheri.
 In addition, many call centers are based in the growing outer western suburb of Malad.

 The working days and weeks are long and unenviable.
 Although many people don't arrive in the office until around 10 a.m., they also don't leave until well into the night.
 12 hour working days are considered quite normal, as are six-day working weeks (although sometimes Saturday can be a half day).
 The concept of a weekend is quite foreign in Mumbai and India, with Sunday often being the only day off.